ezolenko/rollup-plugin-typescript2/README.md

 * `abortOnError`: true

 	Bail out on first syntactic or semantic error.
-In some cases setting this to false will result in exception in rollup itself (for example for unresolvable imports).
+	In some cases, setting this to false will result in an exception in Rollup itself (for example, unresolvable imports).

 * `rollupCommonJSResolveHack`: false